xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-preferences.md

 This is to specify how Katalon Studio should behave when you are calling another test case in your current one.

-* **Generate variable with default value**: Called test case uses default values for its variables.
+* **Generate variable with default value**: Called test case uses the default values for its variables.
-* **Generate variable with the same name as the exposed variable of the called test case**: Called test case uses default values which are the same with its variables name.
+* **Generate variable with the same name as the exposed variable of the called test case**: Called test case uses the default values, which are the same as its variables name.
-  * **Expose variables automatically after choosing the called test case**: Called test case uses default values which are the same with its variables name.
+  * **Expose variables automatically after choosing the called test case**: Called test case uses the default values, which are the same as its variables name.
 The variables are also added to the current test case at the 'Variables' tab.

 You might need to refer back to the [Variable Types](/display/KD/Variable+Types) section for which types of variables are supported in Katalon Studio.